hyperledger-labs/blockchain-carbon-accounting/supply-chain/README.md

 Make sure you are using node version 16.

-Install dependencies here and in `emissions-data/typescript_app` with
+Install dependencies here, in `../emissions-data/chaincode/emissionscontract/typescript` and then in `../emissons-data/typescript_app` with

 ```
 npm install